In this Policy the following terms shall have the following meanings:

-We may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA” consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-These are known as “third countries” and may not have data protection laws that are as strong as those in the UK and/or the EEA.
-This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR including:
+In fulfilling the tasks outlined in part 7, we may store some or all of your personal data in countries outside of the UK.
+These are known as “third countries”.
+We will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the Data Protection Legislation as follows:

 The security of your personal data is essential to us, and to protect your data, we take a number of important measures, including the following:

 We do not sell, trade, rent or otherwise transfer your personal data to third parties.
 We may, however, share your personal data with selected third parties including:

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

 We may sometimes contract with the following third parties to supply certain products or services:

 |Stripe||Payment Processing for courses, resources or membership||Finance||U.S. see DPA here|

 |Exe-Squared Limited||Website and CRM Hosting and Support||IT||UK, DPA signed|